Kirtan08/ANSYS-Maxwell/README.md

-These Files contain ANSYS Maxwell supported file to run basic analysis of following subjects
+These Files contain ANSYS Maxwell supported file to run basic analysis of following subjects.
+Analyse the problem to yield results.

 "Ampere's Law"  - Models a conductor with excitation.
 Field calculator includes calculation for finding the closed integral of H around a point.